 Buyer’s guide to cloud file sharing

-This month, we test cloud file-sharing services from 1&1 Ionos, Box, Citrix and Tresorit.
-Each one offers a diverse range of file-sharing features, and we put them all through their paces in the lab to help you make the right buying decision.
+Last year, just before the pandemic hit, IT Pro tested cloud file sharing services from 1&1 Ionos, Box, Citrix and Tresorit.
+Each offered a diverse range of file sharing capabilities and we put them all to the test in the lab to help you make the right purchase.

 The majority of cloud storage plans are priced according to a combination of the number of supported users and storage capacity.
 However, certain plans stipulate a minimum number of users, so the actual cost could be far higher than the headline per-user price would suggest.